Calendula officinalis; Garden marigold; Pot marigold

 Ear infection (otitis media)

 Ear drops containing calendula are sometimes used to treat ear infections in children.
 A few scientific studies have found no side effects.
-But the studies aren’t high enough quality to see whether calendula really works or not for ear infections.
+More research is needed to determine whether calendula helps treat ear infections.

 Fresh or dried calendula petals are available in tinctures, liquid extracts, infusions, ointments, and creams.